Post by Joanna on Dec 19, 2015 16:04:07 GMT -5

 A sure sign of the power within the sacred is when it easily transfers itself into the celebratory practices of secular communities.
-And this is happening here in Wales, “trac, the folk development organization for Wales,” have created an information package and a flat pack Mari with full instructions on how to use her.
+And this is happening here in Wales, “trac, the folk development organization for Wales,” has created an information package and a flat pack Mari with full instructions on how to use her.
 Several Mari Troupes have arisen over the years and combine Winter Solstice, Christmas, New Year and Wassail traditions throughout Wales and the borders of England.
 The Mari is very much alive.
 Other groups perceive the sacred within this practice and that the Mari expresses more than a celebratory function, and that hidden beneath her flowing white robes is the seat of mystery.
-To this group the Mari is an expression of the Goddess, the divine feminine principle.
+To this group, the Mari is an expression of the Goddess, the divine feminine principle.
 What both parties share is a common love of tradition and of making those traditions relevant to the 21st Century.
 The Goddess, the Mari, cannot be silenced, she is more powerful than the wont of man to destroy her and attempts have been made to silence her.
-In the 19th Century a Baptist minister called William Roberts attempted to bring an end to what he perceived as a pagan practice.
-He authored a book called Crefydd yr Oes Dywyll (Religion of the Dark Age) and in it gave a detailed account of the Mari and over 20 verses of the songs (Pwnco) associated with her.
+In the 19th century, a Baptist minister called William Roberts attempted to bring an end to what he perceived to be a pagan practice.
+He authored a book called Crefydd yr Oes Dywyll (Religion of the Dark Age), which included a detailed account of the Mari and more than 20 verses of the songs (Pwnco) associated with her.
 He hoped this would enable his congregation to identify the Mari tradition and put a stop to it.
 It had the opposite effect.
 The Welsh seized the material and devoured it hungrily, the Mari was revived rather than suppressed.
 The poor man must be spinning in his grave!

 Midnight.
 Midnight.
 Midnight.
 Hark at the hands of the clock.
 O crouch and cringe by the bounding flame and close your eyelids fast.
 Out of the breath of the year we came.
 The breath of the year has passed.
 The wits of a skull are far too great being out of the hands of the clock.
 When Mari Lwyd knocks on the door, in charity answer that knock.